Akuli/python-tutorial/defining-functions.md

 ## Exercises

-**There is a lot to learn with functions, and I don't expect you to learn everything at once.** However, there's also lots and lots of free Python exercises about defining functions you can do.
+**There is a lot to learn with functions, and I don't expect you to learn everything at once.** However, there's also lots of free Python exercises about defining functions you can do.
 Do many of them and spend a lot of time with them, so you'll get used to defining functions.

 1. Python comes with many built-in functions.
 Some of the simplest ones